Postgraduate Course: Wildlife Crime and Forensic Investigation (BIME11017)

-- Have an understanding of the historical context of the development of wildlife conservation, and an understanding of what constitutes wildlife crime.
+- Apply knowledge of the historical context of wildlife conservation to develop a deep understanding of what constitutes wildlife crime.

-- Have a knowledge of what types of activities are incorporated under the term "poaching", and of the legislation which exists to combat it.
+- Synthesise knowledge from the relevant literature to define the term "poaching", and critically appraise the effectiveness of legislation which exists to combat it.

-- Be aware of the law relating to the cruelty and persecution of animals and to habitat protection.
+- Develop a deep understanding of laws relating to the cruelty and persecution of animals and to habitat protection.